Answers to Our Most Frequently Asked Questions

 Quality stairlifts are very reliable, but they still require service and spare parts.
 A local dealer you can count on is critical.
-Will the same people who recommends a product, then install it and then back it up with years of service.
-In some cases the first person you meet will be a commission based sales person from a foreign company, the second will be an installation mechanic hired for this job – you may see neither of them if you have a problem in the future.
+Will the same people who recommend a product, then install it and then back it up with years of service?
+In some cases, the first person you meet will be a commission-based sales person from a foreign company, the second will be an installation mechanic hired for this job – you may see neither of them if you have a problem in the future.
 Does the company do their own installations and service?
 What hours do they pick up the phone?
 Are stairlifts their main Business?
 Ask those questions.

 Can I self install my chair lift?

-Some are sold over the Internet for self installation, but you must ask yourself questions related to tools, training, warranty, spare parts, ongoing service, as well as what happens if you make a mistake measuring or installing.
-It is easy for an individual unfamiliar with stair lift to miss wall protrusions, doorway issues, etc. that may result in an Internet purchased lift not working in your home.
+Some stair lifts are sold over the Internet for self installation, but you must ask yourself questions related to tools, training, warranty, spare parts, ongoing service, as well as what happens if you make a mistake measuring or installing.
+It is easy for an individual unfamiliar with stairglide lifts to miss wall protrusions, doorway issues, etc. that may result in an Internet purchased lift not working in your home.
 Also how can you evaluate the quality of a product purchased this way.
 Many individuals find they end up spending more to undo some error.
-In some location it is not even legal.
+In some locations it is not even legal.

 Can I rent a stairlift and save money?

 Yes, but the cost of installation and then de-installation usually means a rental makes sense only if you are sure you will need the lift for just a few months.
 A better option may be a used lift if it is available.